IRAN – Yazd

 On top is a man with a luminous aged face.
 His right hand is raised palm up – “always pray to God”.
 A ring is in his left hand – “always keep your promises and covenants” (wedding rings have roots in the ring).

 Two long wings extended to the sides: Each has 3 parts – symbols of good thoughts, good deeds and good words.
-The stronger our wings of these, the higher we can soar in the rolling motion of the universe.
+The stronger our wings, the higher we can soar in the rolling motion of the universe.

 Two gold rods with a curl at each end: The left side signifies pure sacred thoughts, the right side devastating thoughts.